 See other sections on this page for partial lists of materials on Reserve for first year law students' courses.

 TEXTBOOKS can be found on reserve.
-The ongoing public health situation has forced us to suspend our practice of acquiring required textbooks for all classes, but any required text already in our collection as of Spring 2020 is still on reserve.
 Supplemental materials required for classes, such as statutory supplements, are not available from the library.
-Call numbers for textbooks can be found on e-Reserves through the library’s webpage.
+Call numbers for textbooks can be found on E-Reserves through the library’s webpage.

 HORNBOOKS are texts on specific legal subjects.
 Usually written by authorities in the field, hornbooks discuss basic legal concepts and provide references to important cases and statutes.
 The name “Hornbook” is associated with West Publishing, but has become a generic label for this type of work.
 West publishes a “Lawyers’ Edition” of some of its Hornbooks.
 These editions are more extensively footnoted than “student edition” Hornbooks.
 If your purpose is to get a general overview of an area, the regular Hornbooks are useful.
 If you are beginning a research project, the Lawyers’ Editions are a better place to start.

 NUTSHELLS and “UNDERSTANDING” series, like Hornbooks, are texts on specific topics, but they are shorter and less detailed.
 Both series serve as “quick reads,” giving broad background to class study.